steven-tired/SO101-robot-arm-record/README.md

 Addressed the removal of the "Auto-Zero" feature in the latest LeRobot stack by developing a custom "Bare Metal" Python script to bypass high-level abstractions and force motors to neutral (`2048`).
 Diagnosed intermittent communication failures ("Zombie Motor" phenomenon) caused by voltage drops in the 5V daisy chain.
 Successfully performed mechanical extraction of seized connectors to enable reconfiguration.

 ### [Day 3: Low-Voltage Workarounds & Raw Serial Zeroing](./log/DevLog_3.md)
 Successfully zeroed all 6 STS3215 motors using a 5V power supply by bypassing the official LeRobot library's voltage safety checks.
 Developed a custom "Raw Serial" Python script utilizing a sequential "pulse-and-relax" strategy to prevent power supply brown-outs during calibration.
-Additionally identified a hardware strain relief defect and mitigated the risk by assigning the compromised unit to the stationary Base (ID 1).

 ---

 ## References